-Parameter Description VLAN ID Enter a VLAN ID for the forwarding table to be browsed by.
+Parameter Des cription VLAN ID Enter a VLAN ID for the forwarding table to be browsed by.
 MAC Address Enter a MAC address for the forwarding table to be browsed by.
 Find Allows the user to move to a sector of the database corresponding to a user defined port, VLAN, or MAC address.
 VID The VLAN ID of the VLAN the port is a member of.

 MAC Address The MAC address entered into the address table.
 Port The port that the MAC address above corresponds to.
-Learned How the switch discovered the MAC address.
+Learned How the Switch discovered the MAC address.
 The possible entries are Dynamic, Self, and Static.
 Next Click this button to view the next page of the address table.
+View All Entry Clicking this button will allow the user to view all entries of the address table.
+Delete All Entry Clicking this button will allow the user to delete all entries of the address table.